How to Choose Educational Apps That Actually Teach

 - Clear learning objectives: The app teaches specific, named skills (letter sounds, sight words, counting) — not vague "brain training"

-- Curriculum alignment: Content is based on an actual educational framework (like the MOE NEL framework) rather than made-up "levels"
+- Curriculum alignment: Content based on an actual educational framework (like the MOE NEL framework) rather than made-up "levels"

 - Progress tracking: You can see what your child is learning and where they need more practice